Conditional Access: policies with teeth

 MFA is a requirement.
 Conditional Access is the enforcement mechanism.

-The difference matters.
-A per-user MFA setting can be bypassed by legacy authentication protocols, by misconfigured exceptions, or simply by an admin who clicks skip for now one too many times.
-Conditional Access policies are evaluated for every sign-in.
-They are the right place to enforce MFA, because they are also where you can require compliant devices, block legacy auth, and apply different rules to different risk levels.
+The difference matters practically.
+Per-user MFA settings can be bypassed by legacy authentication protocols, misconfigured service accounts, or an admin who clicks the “skip for now” prompt one time too many.
+Conditional Access policies evaluate every sign-in.
+They are the correct place to enforce MFA because they are also where you can require compliant devices, block legacy auth, apply different rules based on risk level, and create a log that tells you what would have been blocked and why.

 Starting with the Microsoft baseline

-Microsoft publishes Conditional Access templates that cover the most important scenarios.
-For a resource-constrained organisation, these are the right starting point, not because they are perfect for your situation, but because they are documented, maintained, and cover the threat model that affects most organisations.
+Microsoft publishes Conditional Access templates covering the most important scenarios.
+For a resource-constrained organisation, these are the right starting point: not because they are perfect for every situation, but because they are documented, maintained, and address the threat model that applies to most M365 tenants.

 Start with three policies.

 Require MFA for all users is the anchor policy.
-Broad, covers everything that Conditional Access can reach.
-Deploy in report-only mode first and watch the sign-in logs for two weeks before enforcing.
+It is broad and covers everything Conditional Access can reach.
+Deploy it in report-only mode first.
+Leave it there for two weeks and watch the sign-in logs before you enforce.

-Block legacy authentication works in conjunction with MFA enforcement.
-Legacy auth bypass is the most common route attackers use to get around MFA requirements.
-Block it after you have confirmed nothing critical depends on it.
+Block legacy authentication works alongside MFA enforcement.
+Legacy auth bypass is the most common route around MFA requirements.
+Block it after you have confirmed nothing depends on it, which at the Home means resolving the Covenant SMTP dependency first.

 Report-only mode

-Before enforcing any policy, deploy it in report-only mode.
-Report-only evaluates the policy and logs what would have happened, without blocking anything.
-After two weeks in report-only, check the sign-in logs filtered by the policy name.
-Look for users who would have been blocked.
-Investigate legacy authentication hits.
-Identify the old system that sends automated reports via SMTP AUTH before you turn it off.
+Before enforcing any policy, run it in report-only mode.
+Report-only evaluates the policy against each sign-in and logs what would have happened, without blocking anything.
+After two weeks, review the sign-in logs filtered by the policy name.

-This step prevents the 7:30 AM call about a broken integration on a Monday.
+This step prevents the 07:30 call on a Monday morning about a broken integration that nobody knew depended on legacy auth.

-Require MFA only, with no device compliance requirement, for volunteer accounts with limited access scope.
+Require MFA only, with no device compliance requirement, for volunteer accounts whose access is scoped appropriately.
+This provides second-factor protection without requiring device enrolment.

-Named locations can reduce friction if volunteers always work from the same physical site.
-You can configure that network as a trusted named location.
+Named locations reduce friction for volunteers who always work from the same physical site.
+The Home’s main site can be configured as a trusted named location, so that sign-ins from that network face reduced friction.
+Sign-ins from unexpected locations still trigger a second factor.

 What not to do

-If something legitimately cannot use Conditional Access, document it, set a review date, and add it to your risk register.
+If something genuinely cannot use Conditional Access, a legacy integration, a system with no modern auth support, document it explicitly, set a review date, and add it to the risk register.
 Known exceptions are manageable.
-Unknown exceptions are how breaches happen.
+Unknown exceptions are how breaches happen at exactly the moment when they would be most damaging.